litao91/MdViwer/readme.md

-# Introduction
+# Markdown Viewer

-A very simple markdown viewer implemented with PySide
+This is a very simple markdown viewer

+## Customization
+The style can be changed in the `res/style.css`, currently only support single file css.